The Cheetah Girls May Not Have Aged Well But I Still Love It Anyway

 ”

 That being said, she’s still a child.
 Which means her coping processes are imperfect.
-During another scene, she goes on a shopping spree with Juanita’s credit card after realizing her mom had canceled their plans to be with her French boyfriend, Luc, instead.
+During another scene, she goes on a shopping spree with Juanita’s credit card after realising her mum had cancelled their plans to be with her French boyfriend, Luc, instead.
 Watching this unfold when I was younger, it would have been easy to relate to Chanel’s frustration.
-As a child, you generally expect — and at times demand — to be the center of attention.
-In the case of Chanel and her mom, it’s clear the two have communication issues.
+As a child, you generally expect — and at times demand — to be the centre of attention.
+In the case of Chanel and her mum, it’s clear the two have communication issues.
 Chanel doesn’t feel Juanita is being an attentive enough parent; Juanita doesn’t pick up on her daughter’s resentment until it’s too late and she’s maxed out her credit card.

 Advertisement